terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 https://terraform-ibm-modules.github.io/documentation/#/implementation-guidelines?id=module-names-and-descriptions
 -->

-Use this module to provision and configure an [Enterprise Application Service](https://cloud.ibm.com/catalog/services/enterprise-application-service) instance on IBM Cloud.
+Use this module to provision and configure an [Enterprise Application Service](https://cloud.ibm.com/catalog/services/enterprise-application-service) (also shorthened to EASeJava or simply to `ease`) instance on IBM Cloud.

+For more information about the Enterprice Application Service product you can refer to the [product documentation](https://www.ibm.com/docs/en/ease?topic=overview)

 <!-- The following content is automatically populated by the pre-commit hook -->